ledongthuc/fix-codec-rs/README.md

 # fix-codec-rs

-A high-performance FIX (Financial Information Exchange) protocol encoder/decoder library written in Rust, designed for HFT and low-latency trading systems.
+A high-performance FIX (Financial Information Exchange) protocol encoder/decoder library written in Rust.

 We target to encode and decode level, no session or application level for this protocol.